-The properties in which the Company currently has an interest are in the exploration stage; as such, the Company has historically relied on the equity markets to fund its activities.
+The Company has historically relied on the equity markets to fund the acquisition, exploration and development of mineral properties.
 In addition, the Company is dependent upon external financings to fund activities.
 In order to carry out planned exploration and pay for administrative costs, the Company will spend its existing working capital and raise additional funds as needed.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.